IKAMVA LABANTU IMPACT STORY

 Through attending events including the International Fundraising Congress and local IFC Pop-Ups, Ikamva Labantu’s seniors programme income grew to R12 million – up from R2.5 million a few years before.

 That growth enabled the trust to sustain its seniors programme, which in 2026 serves almost 2,000 elderly adults in townships around Cape Town.
 Increased funding enabled each of the organisation’s seniors clubs to have its own club assistant – someone who is equal parts friend and caregiver and who keeps seniors active and connected.
 Seniors in clubs which did not have this support tended to be less active and social.
-Club assistant also reached out door-to-door to identify isolated and abused or neglected seniors.
+Club assistants also reached out door-to-door to identify isolated and abused or neglected seniors.

-“IFC really gave us the power and confidence to maintain and grow it,” Ronell says.
+“IFC really gave us the power and confidence to maintain and grow it,” Ronell said.
 “Even though we have lost the initial major donors that kick-started the programme, we have developed and grown it as a result of what we learnt.”

-Jovana also realised another benefit of attending IFC in the Netherlands.
-She secured an invitation to apply for funding as a result of visiting a donor in Amsterdam before the conference.
-It also helped her to see potential to grow income in Europe, as well as giving her an international perspective on issues facing the ageing and how social programmes can help.
+Through attending the International Fundraising Congress, Jovana also secured an invitation to apply for funding through a donor she connected with in Amsterdam ahead of the event.
+It helped her to see potential for income growth in Europe, giving her an international perspective on issues facing the ageing, as well as how social programmes can help.